tarek-bs23/mongodb-performance-docs/docs/05-indexing-strategies.md

 ---
 layout: default
-title: "5.
-Indexing strategies"
+title: "Indexing strategies"
 nav_order: 5
 ---

-# 5. Indexing Strategies
+# Indexing Strategies

 Indexing is one of the most powerful tools you have to improve MongoDB query performance.
 Without the right indexes, even a simple query can become painfully slow.
 But with the right ones, you can reduce query time from seconds to milliseconds.